willhoppin/will-personal-website/README.md

-# PersonalWebsite
+# About this project

+This is a personal website I made while hunting for Summer 2022 internships.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.2.

+# Angular stuff

-## Development server
+## Run a development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.